 Millions of men, women, and children suffer from diabetes, a chronic disease that requires ongoing management to avoid serious complications.
-Dr. Shalin Parikh and Dr. Shopana Ganpath are top-rated providers of diabetes care in Irving, Texas, offering state-of-the-art treatment for patients of all ages at Health One Family Medicine.
+Dr. Shalin Parikh is a top-rated provider of diabetes care in Irving, Texas, offering state-of-the-art treatment for patients of all ages at Health One Family Medicine.

 Diabetes can be divided into two main types: